 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the Financial Statements.

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134 (3) (m) of the Companies Act 2013 readwith Rule 8 of the Companies (Accounts) Rules 2014 are given in Annexure -III forming partof this Report.
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134 (3) (m) of the Companies Act 2013 readwith Rule 8 of the Companies (Accounts) Rules 2014 are given in Annexure -VII formingpart of this Report.

-DISCLOSURES UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION& REDRESSAL) ACT 2013
+DISCLOSURES AS PER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION& REDRESSAL) ACT 2013

-Your Company is committed in creating and maintaining a secure work environment whereits employees agents vendors and partners can work and pursue business together in anatmosphere free of harassment exploitation and intimidation.
+Your Company is committed to creating and maintaining a secure work environment whereits employees agents vendors and partners can work and pursue business together in anatmosphere free of harassment exploitation and intimidation.
 To empower women and protectwomen against sexual harassment a policy for prevention of sexual harassment had beenrolled out and Internal Complaints Committee as per legal guidelines had been set up atall major locations of the Company.
 This policy allows employees to report sexualharassment at the workplace.
-The Internal Committee is empowered to look into allcomplaints of sexual harassment and facilitate free and fair inquiry process with cleartime lines.
+The Internal Committee is empowered to look into allcomplaints of sexual harassment and facilitate free and fair enquiry process with cleartimelines.
 There are no complaints reported during the year regarding sexual harassment.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS